Cuba: Comparative Health Systems

 Global Health Initiative

 Cuba is a dynamic nation with a health care system that has much to teach Americans.
-Experience this island country and its people as they begin their own journey out of decades of isolation.
+Experience this beautiful island country and its people as they begin their own journey out of decades of isolation.
 Learn how, despite limited resources, Cuba built a health care system known for its emphasis on prevention, universality, urban-rural parity, and a commitment to train health providers from other low-resource countries.
 Interact with local health care professionals at clinics in Havana and in a nearby rural village.
-Explore the culture and history of Havana, a grand old but vibrant city by the sea.
+Explore the culture, history, vistas, tastes, and sounds of Havana, a grand old but vibrant city by the sea.

 Highlights and Excursions